sebiniemann/Mantella/README.md

 - Support of common mathematical & trigonometric functions
 - Support of common statistical functions
 - Support of common set operations
-- Support of common decompositions, factorizations, inversions and equation solvers
+- Support of common decompositions, factorisations, inversions and equation solvers
 - Support of complex numbers
 - Acceleration of BLAS/LAPACK-like operations with WebAssembly